 The past couple weeks I have been knee-deep in crisps, from sweet to savory.
 It has become my go-to dessert when company comes over as well I have been playing with savory versions.
 After all, why can’t a crisp be, well, savory?
 I like a crisp that showcases the true flavor of the “star” of the dish.
 I do not like them over sweet nor do I like them to have added extras such as triple bacon onion jam.
 Just simple fresh fruit with a nice crisp topping.

-Then there is the strawberry tomato, which I have recently discovered, it is bit smaller then a Roma and bigger then a cherry.
+Then there is the strawberry tomato, which I have recently discovered, it is bit smaller than a Roma and bigger than a cherry.
 The flavor is outstanding.
 I love them simply roasted as a snack or easy appetizer.
 The past couple weeks I have been playing with them for a new recipe, the savory crisp.
 When I first started working on this recipe, I used only cherry tomatoes, which really made the dish gorgeous with all the different colors.
 Unfortunately, cherry tomatoes can be a bit acidic as well they tend to really loosen up when roasted or baked, which makes for a “runny” crisp.
 For this recipe, I roasted an abundance of strawberry tomatoes and only added a handful of cherry for a little moisture as well as color.
 I tried added extras like caramelized onions and shallots, as well as basil and balsamic.
 Just didn’t work.
-The tomatoes are so rich with flavor, that the only thing needed was a little fresh oregano and salt.
+The tomatoes are so rich with flavor, that the only thing needed being a little fresh oregano and salt.
 Since we are all about texture rich food, I added toasted pine-nuts and salty Parmesan cheese, which both compliment rich tomato based dishes.

-This crisp is really lovely served on it’s own as a vegetarian dish, as well it makes a great side dish as it compliments roasted meats and fish.
+This crisp is really lovely served on its own as a vegetarian dish, as well it makes a great side dish as it compliments roasted meats and fish.
 We tried it out on some friends over the weekend and served it with grilled sausages; the crisp was gone before the meaty sausages!

-Recipe: Savory Tomato Crisp
+Savory Tomato Crisp

 - 2 pounds strawberry tomatoes, washed, dried and cut in half